khval/AmosKittens/.github/ISSUE_TEMPLATE/feature_request.md

 **Read this before posting feature request:**

-While Amos kittens is a replica project, and tries to stay compatible with Amos The Creator and Amos Pro, however there is room for improvements, if does do not break compatibility.
+While Amos kittens is a replica project, and tries to stay compatible with Amos The Creator and Amos Pro, however there is room for improvements, if does not break compatibility.
 (New commands are not likely to be added.)

 **Is your feature request related to a problem?
 Please describe.**